SamFu1113/K3s-CodiMD/README.md

 # K3s & CodiMD

+## What is this project
+- This project consists of two parts.
+The first part help me get familiar with Dockerfile and how to install K3s.

 ## What is K3s
 - K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.